m-Py/minDiff/README.md

 20.35449 20.57806 20.19099
 ```

 Not so bad!
 But how did it work?
 In the function call above, we specified another parameter, `repetitions=10`.
-This means that the function randomly assigned all cases (i.e. students) to three groups ten times, and in the end the most equal group assignment was returned.
-What is considered most equal has been determined by the parameters `criteria_scale` and `equalize`. `criteria_scale="Age"` told the function that student age is to be considered.
-The parameter `equalize=list(mean)` told the function that differences in mean age are to be minimized between groups.
+This means that the function randomly assigned all cases (i.e. students) to three groups ten times, and returned the most equal group assignment.
+What is considered most equal is determined by the parameters `criteria_scale` and `equalize`.

 By varying the parameter `repetitions` we can increase our chances of creating equal groups.
-Let's see what happens if we do only one repetition - in this case, the data set is shuffled only once and no optimization is conducted:
+Let's see what happens if we do only one trial - in this case, the data set is simply shuffled once and no optimization is conducted:

 ```S
 equal <- createGroups(survey, criteria_scale=c("Age"),